HomeArticlesGuideIdentity Document Validation Guide

 Guide to validating national ID formats — PAN, Aadhaar, SSN, UK NIN, Canada SIN, Australia TFN/ABN — with the checksum rules behind each, for developers.

-Validating a national ID number correctly means understanding that "valid" only ever means "correctly formatted" — never "confirmed real."
+Validating a national ID number correctly starts with understanding what "valid" actually means here: correctly formatted, not confirmed real.
 This guide walks through the major national identifier formats this platform supports, the checksum logic behind each, and how to use format validation responsibly in a real application.

 Overview

-Most countries' tax and identity numbers include a built-in check digit or checksum, calculated from a published formula, that lets you catch typos and transposition errors instantly without any database lookup.
-But every country uses a different specific algorithm, and conflating "passes the checksum" with "is a real, registered number" is one of the most common mistakes when building ID validation into a signup or KYC flow.
+Most countries' tax and identity numbers carry a built-in check digit or checksum, calculated from a published formula, that lets you catch typos and transposition errors instantly with no database lookup needed.
+Every country uses its own algorithm, though, and treating "passes the checksum" as the same thing as "is a real, registered number" is one of the most common mistakes people make when building ID validation into a signup or KYC flow.

 Step 1: Understand What Format Validation Can and Can't Tell You

-Before integrating any ID validator, internalise this distinction: a passing checksum confirms a number is structurally well-formed according to the issuing country's published rules.
+Before integrating any ID validator, get this distinction straight: a passing checksum confirms a number is structurally well-formed according to the issuing country's published rules.
 It does not confirm the number has actually been issued, is currently active, or belongs to the person submitting it.
-Real verification of those facts requires checking against the issuing authority's own systems — UIDAI for Aadhaar, the IRS for SSN, HMRC for NIN, Service Canada for SIN, and the ATO/ABR for TFN/ABN.
+Verifying those facts for real requires checking against the issuing authority's own systems: UIDAI for Aadhaar, the IRS for SSN, HMRC for NIN, Service Canada for SIN, and the ATO/ABR for TFN/ABN.

 Step 2: Validate India's PAN and Aadhaar

 PAN follows a 10-character pattern (5 letters, 4 digits, 1 letter) where the 4th character indicates entity type.
 Aadhaar is a 12-digit number using the more robust Verhoeff algorithm, which catches more error types than simpler checksums, including most adjacent-digit transpositions.
-Use the PAN Validator and Aadhaar Validator to check either format instantly.
+The PAN Validator and Aadhaar Validator check either format instantly.

 Step 3: Validate the US Social Security Number

-Unlike most other formats in this guide, the SSN doesn't use a checksum digit at all — validity instead depends on whether the area, group, and serial number segments fall within ranges the Social Security Administration has actually allocated, while excluding specific reserved patterns.
+Unlike most other formats in this guide, the SSN skips a checksum digit entirely.
+Validity instead depends on whether the area, group, and serial number segments fall within ranges the Social Security Administration has actually allocated, while excluding specific reserved patterns.
 The SSN Validator applies these range and pattern rules directly.

 Step 4: Validate the UK's National Insurance Number

-The NIN follows a 2-letter, 6-digit, 1-letter pattern with several documented exclusions: certain letters (D, F, I, Q, U, V) never appear as the first letter, O is additionally excluded from the second letter position, seven specific two-letter prefixes (BG, GB, NK, KN, TN, NT, ZZ) are permanently reserved, and the final letter must be A, B, C, or D. The UK NIN Validator checks all of these rules together.
+The NIN follows a 2-letter, 6-digit, 1-letter pattern with several documented exclusions.
+Certain letters (D, F, I, Q, U, V) never appear as the first letter, and O is excluded from the second letter position too.
+Seven specific two-letter prefixes (BG, GB, NK, KN, TN, NT, ZZ) are permanently reserved, and the final letter must be A, B, C, or D. The UK NIN Validator checks all of these rules together.

 Step 5: Validate Canada's SIN and Australia's TFN/ABN

-Canada's SIN uses the Luhn algorithm — the same checksum used for credit card numbers — applied to 9 digits.
+Canada's SIN uses the Luhn algorithm, the same checksum credit card numbers use, applied to 9 digits.
 Australia's TFN uses a 9-digit weighted sum that must divide evenly by 11, while its ABN uses an 11-digit weighted sum (after adjusting the first digit) that must divide evenly by 89.
-Use the Canada SIN Validator, Australia TFN Validator, and Australia ABN Validator for each respectively.
+The Canada SIN Validator, Australia TFN Validator, and Australia ABN Validator handle each of these respectively.

 Step 6: Combine Format Checks With Other Signup Safeguards

 ID format validation works best as one layer in a broader verification strategy, not a standalone fraud solution.
-Pair it with other checks — like the Disposable Email Domain Validator for signup forms — and, for anything compliance-sensitive, follow up with actual verification against the issuing authority rather than relying on format validation alone.
+Pair it with other checks, like the Disposable Email Domain Validator for signup forms, and for anything compliance-sensitive, follow up with actual verification against the issuing authority instead of leaning on format validation alone.

 Step 7: Always Re-Validate on the Backend

-Frontend validation gives users immediate feedback, but it's trivially bypassed by anyone calling your API directly without going through your form.
-Run the same format and checksum checks server-side before accepting any ID number into a database or downstream process — never treat client-side validation as a security boundary.
+Frontend validation gives users immediate feedback, but anyone calling your API directly, bypassing your form entirely, gets right past it.
+Run the same format and checksum checks server-side before accepting any ID number into a database or downstream process.
+Client-side validation is a convenience, not a security boundary.

 Key Terms